Roles & Responsibilities

 Our team consistently reviews and evaluates potential EB-5 projects, but we only work with experienced developers and operators who have a proven track record with projects in stable industries and predictable demand.
 We also structure our projects to ensure the highest likelihood of success through predictable job creation and financial projections.

 Green Card Fund is an active leader in the EB-5 industry who leverage key industry relationships to stay on the cutting edge of USCIS policy.
-Unique within the industry, we also perform free I-526 application reviews for all of our investors before they officially submit their application to the USCIS.
-The initiative we take to ensure our investors are thoroughly reviewed prior to submittal has resulted in a 100% success rate.
 Throughout the entire process, we keep our investors up to date on their investment with regular project updates, live project construction cameras, and project site visits.

 Role of the Investor